" I haven't been

 some of the water out of the canoe.
 It

 all looked highly dangerous to us.
-We saw one

 instance where one very, very strong fellow paddled like crazy and still missed